 - Our analysis is based on an extract from Scopus (custom data), and not on the live database, in order for us to be drawing on a consistent dataset within each cycle of research.

-For the QS World University Rankings published in June 2021, the Scopus database was downloaded in April 2020.
-Changes made in the database after this date will be only reflected in the next export in April 2021 for the following rankings cycle.
+For the QS World University Rankings published in June 2022, the Scopus database was downloaded in February-March 2022.
+Changes made in the database after this date will be only reflected in the next export in February-March 2023 for the following rankings cycle.

 *Optional As for the missing articles, if they were attributed to your account by April 2020 and were not taken into consideration it likely indicates that they can be described as low citation yielding materials which we don’t include in the analysis.